 - Needing more of this drug to achieve the original effects

 - Clonazepam use has caused arguments or difficulties in everyday life

-- Irritability or flu-like symptoms when the drug begins to wear off
+- Irritability or flu-like symptoms when the drug wears off

 - Taking more clonazepam than your original prescription indicates

 - Mixing clonazepam with alcohol or other drugs

 - Getting drugs without a prescription, or “doctor shopping” to get more clonazepam